 She turned.
 Her parents stood behind her.
 ‘Come to bed, Elsie, come to rest.’

 ‘I don’t want to.
 I want to stay.’

 ‘Dreams can be a comfort, love, sometimes,’ said her mother.
 ‘But they cannot last forever.
 You need to leave this behind.’

-Elsa remembered snatches of conversation, half overheard from a lifetime ago.
-Electrical fault, it was the smoke that killed them, the poor family, such a tragic accident.
+She remembered snatches of conversation, half overheard from a lifetime ago.
+Gas leak, poor family, such a tragic accident.
 Things were starting to make sense.
-Her father reached out a hand.
+Her father was reaching out to her.

 Slowly, she stepped forward, took his hand, and her mother’s.
 Together they went back to the cemetery, back to their own graves, to rest.